joao-arthur/assets/blog/interfaces/en.md

 ## Data types

-Let's consider programming in terms of types.
+In any programming language we have types for all types of

  A number can be an integer, a float, or a type with specific precision.
 A text can be a character, a string, or a binary format with an unspecified size.
 Likewise, an object's behavior can be defined by a type, referred to as an _interface_ in most OOP languages.

 An interface defines a set of operations with arguments and return types.
 This allows for:
   - Polymorphism